- Ages 0-12

 Yes, there is an onsite restaurant.

-Museum of Lead Mining has not told us if they are fully wheelchair friendly.
+No, Museum of Lead Mining is not wheelchair friendly.

-Museum of Lead Mining has not told us if they are fully pushchair friendly.
+No, Museum of Lead Mining have stated they are not pushchair friendly.

 Museum of Lead Mining has not told us if they are dog friendly.